Special Interest Groups (SIGs) at ASM 2019 Exeter

 The session will be interactive - bring a pen and your enthusiasm.

-This year the SAPC Self SIG will start with a reminder of our work to date, including our book Person-centred Primary Care: Searching for the Self (Routledge, 2018).
+We will reflect on our work to date, including our book Person-centred Primary Care: Searching for the Self (Routledge, 2018).
 We will review our ongoing and planned educational activities.
 We will then consider potential research initiatives to test and apply our key concepts.